Hpauric/hpauric.github.io/_posts/2017-05-20-React-Notes.md

 ## Curly Brackets

+Generally curly brackets create an object literal in javascript.

 ### Commenting

 > You can use regular `/* Block Comments */`, but they need to be wrapped in curly braces: